sst/sst/www/docs/what-is-sst.md

 });
 ```

 Behind the scenes, SST will create the infrastructure to host your serverless Next.js app on AWS.
-Including [Lambda functions](https://aws.amazon.com/lambda/) for SSR, [edge functions](https://aws.amazon.com/lambda/edge/) for the Middleware, a [CDN](https://aws.amazon.com/cloudfront/), and an [S3 bucket](https://aws.amazon.com/s3/) for static assets.
+Including [Lambda functions](https://aws.amazon.com/lambda/) for SSR, [edge functions](https://aws.amazon.com/lambda/edge/) for Middleware, a [CDN](https://aws.amazon.com/cloudfront/), and an [S3 bucket](https://aws.amazon.com/s3/) for static assets.

 ---